As Sea-Tac Airport traffic booms, distant neighborhoods are noisy despite FAA plan

 “I am one of those afflicted citizens, despite the fact that I live 25 miles from the airport,” she wrote to the Port of Seattle last year.

-Hilde and other residents to the north could have been spared this affliction if an innovative air navigation technology had been implemented, as proposed years ago, to guide inbound planes along a satellite-guided shortcut path over downtown Seattle.
+Hilde and other residents to the north could have been spared this affliction if an innovative air-navigation technology had been implemented, as proposed years ago, to guide inbound planes along a satellite-guided shortcut path over downtown Seattle.

-However, that part of the plan called “Greener Skies Over Seattle” never happened, so neither did the touted cuts to noise, jet-fuel use and greenhouse- gas emissions over neighborhoods to the north.
+However, that part of the plan called “Greener Skies Over Seattle” never happened, so neither did the touted cuts to noise, jet-fuel use and greenhouse-gas emissions over neighborhoods to the north.

-Meanwhile, the region’s air traffic growth has continued unabated.
+Meanwhile, the region’s air-traffic growth has continued unabated.

-In the past five years, the number of aircraft flying into Seattle-Tacoma International Airport — one of the fastest growing in the U.S. — increased almost 30 percent and annual passenger traffic jumped from 35 million people to 47 million.
-Big new airport facilities are under construction, and plans for further expansion, including a second passenger terminal, are taking shape.
+In the past five years, the number of aircraft flying into Seattle-Tacoma International Airport — one of the fastest growing in the U.S. — increased almost 30 percent and annual passenger traffic jumped from 35 million to 47 million people.
+Large airport facilities are under construction, and plans for further expansion, including a second passenger terminal, are taking shape.

 Community activists are mobilizing to protest the impact on the ground.
-The Port of Seattle, the Federal Aviation Administration (FAA), airline representatives and local city officials are exploring some potential noise reduction measures — but none matches the scale of the massive projected jump in air traffic.
+The Port of Seattle, the Federal Aviation Administration (FAA), airline representatives and local city officials are exploring potential noise-reduction measures — but none matches the scale of the massive projected jump in air traffic.

 Frenetic growth